wingify/readme-central/docs/Integrations/fme-integration-mixpanel.md

 }
 ```

-Ensure you have added your Mixpanel project token to your constants or `local.properties` file as specified in the Prerequisites.
+Ensure you have added your Mixpanel project token to your configuration as specified in the Prerequisites.

 This setup ensures that every time a feature flag is evaluated or an event is tracked by the VWO SDK, the relevant data is automatically sent to your configured Mixpanel project.